Boston University’s Noyce Scholarship Program in Science

-Noyce scholars are provided funds to purchase books, teaching materials, and professional journal subscriptions to support their work in the classroom.
-They are able to attend conferences held by the National Science Teachers Association and seminars on science education.
+After graduation, as new teachers Noyce scholars are provided funds to purchase books, teaching materials, and professional journal subscriptions to support their work in the classroom.
+Funding is provided for travel to attend conferences held by the National Science Teachers Association and seminars on science education.

 5. Mentoring and Support

 Once Noyce scholars are teaching, they return to campus for monthly “Noyce Teacher” seminars, which are held in the late afternoon or early evening.
-They are able to discuss with other scholars pertinent issues relevant to first year teaching such as classroom management, lesson planning, and grading.
-Scholars explore the teaching of science using best practices with their colleagues.
+They are able to discuss with mentors and other Noyce Scholars pertinent issues relevant to first year teaching such as classroom management, lesson planning, and grading.